Andrew Fabinyi

-Andrew Fabinyi (27 December 1908–25 July 1978) was a Hungarian-born Australian publisher and bookseller, working first with F. W. Cheshire, Melbourne and then Pergamon Press (Australia), Sydney.
+Andrew Fabinyi (27 December 1908–25 July 1978) was a Hungarian-born Australian publisher and bookseller, working first with Frank Cheshire, Melbourne and then Pergamon Press, Sydney.
 He strove for an increased public interest in Australian society and civilisation and a broad internationalism in culture and politics.
 He became "extremely influential in the literary community of Australia" and was awarded an Order of the British Empire "in recognition of his work for Australian literature".